 Which one is best?

 When it comes to cooking, studies indicate that both options are stable because they do not degrade with high temperatures and are therefore ideal for grilling, sauteing and frying.
 If you use olive oil, do not use extra virgin, which is ideal for seasoning salads but should not be used for cooking.
-The best olive oil to cook is virgin oil.
+The best option to cook is virgin oil.

 However, and comparing the two products at the food level, olive oil is still considered a better option for the reasons mentioned above.